LIFE GOES ON AFTER CANCER…

 THE PEOPLE WE CALL “SURVIVORS”!

 Sometimes, people don’t like the name “survivor”, they just prefer “a person who has had cancer”.
 Everyone lives their cancer story differently, but almost everyone is ok to say that life changes after a cancer, that life seems different.
 There are different reactions after a cancer but some are common to almost all survivors: they become more worried about their health, they appreciate life and its benefits more, they feel lost after treatment and do not really know what to do….

-The ‘survivors’ can have cognitive effects.
+According to medicine2000.com, the ‘survivors’ can have cognitive effects.
 Cancer treatments such as chemotherapy and radiation can affect the way the brain works, leading to problems with concentration, memory and the inability to do many things at the same time.
 We often talk about mental fatigue or cognitive dysfunction to describe this type of problem.
 There are long-lasting psychological effects like depression or post-traumatic stress disorder.
 After the chemotherapy, you can feel bad physical effects like a deficiency of the immune system, infertility or hearing loss…

 Depending on the types of cancer, possible recurrences occur in very variable delays (several weeks, months or more rarely years after the treatment) and in various locations.
 The task of oncologists is to assess the risk of recurrence as soon as possible.